 Are flannel shirts stylish?

 Yes!
-Flannel shirts are A+ because a) plaid is
+Flannel shirts are super-stylish!
+Why?
+Because a) plaid is

 How to wear a flannel shirt to work:

 SG Says: Wear your flannel to work under a sweatshirt with cropped trousers and brogues.

 This is the fall season’s heavyweight (wardrobe) champion.
 Once reserved for utility more than style, the flannel shirt has been updated with slimmer cuts, unexpected light colors, and patterns like gingham and stripes to add unique perspective to a rugged favorite.
 Recutting this 90’s grunge mainstay has made way for a seamless transition into a dressed up version by shortening the length, narrowing the torso, and even spreading the collars.